 Badlands National Park is known for star gazing.
 With little light pollution, the area is ideal for gazing up at the heavens and enjoying the night sky.

-We camped at Cedar Pass Campground because of Badlands National Parks reputation as a night sky destination.
+We camped at Badlands National Parks because of its reputation as a night sky destination.
 We enjoyed the Night Sky Program and appreciated the ranger’s astronomy trivia and knowledge.
 For example, we loved learning how the days of the week are named for the planets in the solar system.

 Not anticipating a large crowd, we arrived at the amphitheater five minutes before the Night Sky Program.
 Only to find that the amphitheater was standing room only!
 Arrive early if you can.